pSeven Enterprise deployment¶

 - Perform the tests described in this section.
 All tests are required.
 Your deployment cannot be considered successful unless all these tests pass.

-- If your deployment does not pass any of the tests, contact the DATADVANCE support team for advice (see Technical support).
+- If your deployment does not pass any of the tests, contact Technical support for advice.

 - If all tests have passed, remove the end-user permissions from the default admin account - see Admin account configuration.
 This is required to exclude the admin from the licensed users count.